gram99/gram99/README.md

 The README.md file also **contains login and password** information for those PoCs that have a security layer.

-✨ **ALL** of the data used in the PoCs in all of the repositories found on this site is either synthetic or publicly available data.
+✨ **ALL** of the data used in the PoCs in each of the repositories found on this site is either synthetic derived or publicly available data.
 There is **no PII data** in any of the repositories.
 The only data used that is not synthetic is found in the bank-poc-repo repository.
-The data in that PoC is sourced from Federal Financial Institutions Examination Council (FFIEC) website: https://www.ffiec.gov/
+The data in that PoC is sourced from Federal Financial Institutions Examination Council (FFIEC) website at: https://www.ffiec.gov/

 ---